 Classes and Academic Support COVID-19 FAQs for Students

-Students may not have to return to campus in order to be enrolled for the 2020-2021 academic year.
+Students taking courses in traditional in-person or hybrid formats are required to return to campus for those particular courses (see course modality definitions below).
 If your courses reflect a fully online schedule, you are permitted to complete your courses remotely, without returning to campus.
-You are encouraged to work with your academic advisor to finalize your schedule and course modalities.
+You are encouraged to work with your academic adviser or the Office of Academic Services and Retention to finalize your schedule and course modalities.

 - Traditional in-person courses (0-29 percent of coursework is delivered online, the majority being offered in person.)

 - Hybrid/blended courses (30-79 percent of coursework is delivered online.)

 - Online courses (100 percent of coursework is delivered online, either synchronously at a designated day and time or asynchronously as a self-paced, deadline-driven course.)

 - Hyflex (Students may choose to attend either in-person or live-streamed sessions as desired; live sessions are also recorded, offering students the option to participate live, synchronously or asynchronously.)